meyfa/group-items/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/5935873a1c2a7f1ac334/test_coverage)](https://codeclimate.com/github/meyfa/group-items/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/5935873a1c2a7f1ac334/maintainability)](https://codeclimate.com/github/meyfa/group-items/maintainability)

-`group-items` is a NodeJS module for grouping arrays by some key, primitive or complex, and into whatever structure you desire.
+`group-items` is a TypeScript/JavaScript module for grouping arrays by some key, primitive or complex, and into whatever structure you desire.

 Example: